katpavan/Code-References/journal.md

         - Only works if the data is loaded WITH the html, not AFTER
         - This will work for any site before 2009

+### Nightmare

+* Same as Cherio but it will work on pages made with data loaded AFTER html